IBM/presto-101-lab/docs/README.md

 * What is Presto and why you’d use it
 * How to write a Presto query
 * How to create and deploy a Presto cluster on your machine using Docker
-* How to add 2 data sources (MySQL and MongoDB) and query them
+* How to add 2 data sources (MySQL and MongoDB) and query the data from them
 * How to create dashboards/visualizations of your data

 ### About this workshop